-The Agency administers payments on behalf of the Minister for the Environment, Climate and Communications in respect of the World Bank Fund which closed in 2021.
-Investments in this fund relate to projects which may yield Kyoto Units but the total number of units will not be known until a future date when the projects complete.
-At 31 December 2021, there were no uncalled commitments in respect of these investments.
+The Agency administered payments on behalf of the Minister for the Environment, Climate and Communications in respect of the World Bank Bio Carbon Fund which closed in 2021.
+No further units are expected to issue to Ireland from this fund.

-(d) Credits Delivered and Held
+(c) Credits Delivered and Held: